lucasdiblasi/Basic-JEST-Challenge/README.md

 # Basic JEST Challenge

-This is a project to check some habilities to execute the Sr QA role position.
-We develloper some validations using a Jest framework with javascript language, and we can get the result to Allure report.
+This is a project to check abilities to execute the Sr QA role position.
+We developed some validations using a Jest framework with javascript language, and we can get the result to Allure report.

 >  This is a challenge by [Coodesh](https://coodesh.com/)